tx5westmt/HydraDX-docs/docs/claim.md

 ## Claim process

 Navigate to https://claim.hydradx.io, the app will check for all the necessary pre-requisites for claiming and should guide you through the process.
-Yo will be able to claim from metamask or external wallet like MEW that supports signing a message.
+You will be able to claim from metamask or external wallet like MEW that supports signing a message.

 ### 00 Setup